anissaha/anissaha.github.io/aboutus.md

 You can find her in the Rolex, working hard to make the perfect readme and always there to help you on whatever you might struggle with, from data analysis to personnal issues.

 ## Anissa Hammi
-Website designer
+Website designer.
-Due to a harsh start of the semester, Anissa arrived late in the team work but she does as best as she can to help the team and has a lot of fun designing this website.
+Due to a harsh start of the semester, Anissa arrived late in the team work but she does as best as she can to help the team and she's having a lot of fun designing this website.